Yeah, I know, what’s a Spoonie, right?

 Eventually, it became an issue of being able to afford treatment rather than being able to find the right one.

 People would tell me about new developments, and I’d have to weigh the risk of betting my health on new treatments that might never have been tested on the female physiology, and knowing that my doctors had a plan that was already working, which allowed me to use my brain during the day to make a living.

 Upsetting the delicate balance of meds, physical therapy, and smart “spoon management” had resulted, more than once, in not being able to get back to a balanced state for years.

-Because Obamacare now allows me to pay for health insurance, when before it was passed I had to pay out of pocket, I can now afford the medication I take at night to relax my muscles and soothe my nerves so I can sleep.
+Because Obamacare now allows me to pay for health insurance and guaranteed term life insurance, when before it was passed I had to pay out of pocket, I can now afford the medication I take at night to relax my muscles and soothe my nerves so I can sleep.